michelzanini/appglu-androidsdk/appglu-java-client/README.md

 ## Manually

-1. Download the AppGlu Java client bundle (appglu-java-client-1.0.0-bundle.zip) and extract it.
+1. Download the AppGlu Java Client distribution bundle (appglu-java-client-1.0.0-dist.zip) and extract it.
 2. Include all JAR files present on the lib folder to your classpath.

 # Getting Started